-Of course you’ll need to substitute in your own API key, and can search whatever domain you’re interested in.
+Just substitute in your own API key, and you can search whatever domain you’re interested in.

 - Open up Google Sheets and click Extensions > API Connector > Open.

 - In the Create screen, enter the Request URL we just created

 - You don’t need any headers for this request, so just leave this section blank.
 You don’t need any OAuth2 authentication either, so just skip that section.

 - Create a new tab and click Set current to use that tab as your data destination.

-- Click Run and a moment later you’ll see a list of email addresses associated with the domain in your Google Sheet:
+- Name your request and click Run.
+A a moment later you’ll see a list of email addresses associated with the domain in your Google Sheet:

 Experiment with endpoints and query strings as described in the documentation to see other types of Hunter data.
 For example, you can find an email address of a user if you know their company name, first name, and last name as follows:

 Make sure to substitute values where indicated by capital letters.
 Combine this with the IMPORTAPI() Custom Sheets Function to create your own lead gathering tool.

 By Default, Hunter will only return 10 records at a time.
 To get more, use the ‘offset’ and ‘limit’ parameters, as described here.
 For example:

 With API Connector, you can either set these up as separate requests or set up pagination handling (paid feature) to loop through them automatically.